psychemedia/winter-tales/src/gawain_notes.md

 The assembled Court waited expectantly, to hear what the giant knight would say next.

-"A blow for a blow, with the axe, that is all.
+"A blow for a blow, that is all that I ask.
 And I'll bare my neck first... and whosoever takes the strike: I'll meet them in a year and a day from now, and take my turn."

-*And just in case anyone is tempted to play this game at Christmas, I'd probably recommend against it...*
+*And everyone looked at the axe, even as the knight jiggled the piece of holly.
+And just in case anyone is tempted to play this game at Christmas as the knights expected it to be played, I'd probably recommend against it...*

 No-one replied.
 Coughs went around the room, and the knights of Arthur's Court looked at the floor, and avoided the Green Knight's gaze.